This eggplant dip is completely divine! Each mouthful of melitzanosalata is a little taste of Greece that’ll make your taste buds tingle with delight.

 - In a food processor blitz together extra virgin olive oil and garlic and set aside.

-- Spoon onto meze plate drizzle with olive oil and place one Kalamata olive in the middle.
+- Spoon onto four meze plates.
+Drizzle with olive oil and place Kalamata olives in the middle.

-Serve with flatbread, crudités or breadsticks as part of a main meal, light lunch or simply a snack on its own.
+- Serve with flatbread, crudités or breadsticks as part of a main meal, light lunch or simply a snack on its own.
+Enjoy!